Nightmare9801/TurboPI/README.md

 # TurboPI

-TurboPI is a blazing fast pi approximator written in Rust that can approximate pi up to 100 decimal digits.
+TurboPI is a blazing-fast pi approximator written in Rust that can approximate pi up to 100 decimal digits.

 ## Features

 - Approximates pi up to **100 decimal digits**.
 - Written in **Rust** for optimal performance.
 - Blazing fast computation speed.
-- Easy to use and integrate into your projects.

 ## Usage

    ```bash